Spina bifida: Epidemiology

-Rates of other types of spina bifida vary significantly by country from 0.1 to 5 per 1000 births.
-On average in developed countries it occurs in about 0.4 per 1000 births.
-In the United States it affected about 0.7 per 1000 births, and in India about 1.9 per 1000 births.
-Part of this difference is believed to be due to race, with Caucasians at higher risk, and part due to environmental factors.
-It is most common in the Celtic people (12.5 per 10,000 live births), and it is rare in Asians and people of African descent.
+Rates of spina bifida vary significantly by country from 0.1 to 5 per 1000 births.
+In high income and upper-middle income countries with folate fortification of foodstuffs public health programs, including in North America, the incidence of spina bifida is 34–37 cases per 100,000 live births.
+In countries without folate fortification programs nor widespread maternal folate supplementation, the incidence is 54–87 cases per 100,000 live births.
+And in low income countries or regions without folic acid supplementation nor fortification, the incidence is 300 cases per 100,000 live births.
+In India, about 1.9 per 1000 live births are affected by spina bifida.

 In the United States, rates are higher on the East Coast than on the West Coast, and higher in white people (one case per 1000 live births) than in black people (0.1–0.4 case per 1000 live births).
 Immigrants from Ireland have a higher incidence of spina bifida than do natives.
 Highest rates of the defect in the USA can be found in Hispanic youth.

 The highest incidence rates worldwide were found in Ireland and Wales, where three to four cases of myelomeningocele per 1000 population have been reported during the 1970s, along with more than six cases of anencephaly (both live births and stillbirths) per 1000 population.
 The reported overall incidence of myelomeningocele in the British Isles was 2.0–3.5 cases per 1000 births.
 Since then, the rate has fallen dramatically with 0.15 per 1000 live births reported in 1998, though this decline is partially accounted for because some fetuses are aborted when tests show signs of spina bifida (see Pregnancy screening above).

 History

-Although Hippocratic doctors were aware of developmental abnormalities involving the lower spine, the first person to describe a spinal spina bifida was a Persian physician named Al-Razi (Rhazes, 865–925 AD).
+Although Hippocratic doctors were aware of developmental abnormalities involving the lower spine, the first person to describe a spinal spina bifida was the Persian physician Al-Razi (Rhazes, 865–925 AD).
 He gave the earliest accurate account of the morbid anatomy associated with spina bifida.